Dr. Prabhakar Clement

 - groundwater remediation

 - Ph.D., Civil Engineering, Auburn University, 1993

 - M.S., Environmental Engineering, IIT-Bombay, India, 1987

 - M.S., Physics, American College, Madurai, India, 1985

 - B.S., Physics, Loyola College, Madras, India, 1983

-Dr. Prabhakar Clement joined The University of Alabama in 2018 as the director of the Center for Water Quality Research and also as a tenured full professor in the department of civil, construction and environmental engineering.
+Dr. Prabhakar Clement joined The University of Alabama in 2018 as the director of the Center for Water Quality Research and as a tenured full professor in the department of civil, construction and environmental engineering.

-Before joining Auburn University, he worked was a tenure-track faculty member in the Department of Environmental Engineering/Center for Water Research in Perth, Australia from 1999 to 2002.
+Before joining Auburn University, he was a tenure-track faculty member in the Department of Environmental Engineering/Center for Water Research in Perth, Australia, from 1999 to 2002.
 From 1994 to 1995, he worked as a post-doctoral fellow and later, from 1995 to 1999, as senior research engineer at the Battelle Pacific Northwest National Laboratory in Richland, Washington.

 Clement has published more than 100 peer-reviewed articles, which have been highly cited.
 He has served as associate editor for several scientific journals including Water Resources Research, ASCE Journal of Hydrologic Engineering, Ground Water, Vadose Zone Journal, and the Journal of Contaminant Hydrology.
 He has served on National Academy of Sciences and Engineering’s NRC panels and numerous other NSF, NAS, DOD and DOE panels.
 He is a registered professional engineer in the state of Washington.

 - Bedekar, V., Memari, S.S., and Clement, T.P., “Investigation of transient freshwater storage in island aquifers,” Journal of Contaminant Hydrology, 221, pp. 98-107, (2019)